Withdrawal through Andalal (1741)

-The Withdrawal through Andalal by the Persian army under Nader Shah took place after he broke off the siege of the last Lezgian fortress in order to return to Derbent for winter quarters.
+The withdrawal of Andalal by the Persian army under Nader Shah took place after he broke off the siege of the last Lezgian fortress in order to return to Derbent for winter quarters.
 His withdrawal came under heavy raids by the Lezgians.
 However, there is no mention of any pitched battle around Andalal, or anywhere else during the withdrawal, in any of the primary or secondary material in the established historiography of Nader's Campaigns.

 The Withdrawal

 The withdrawal took place in Andalal; the mountainous part of Avaria.
 The previous years and months during Nader's Dagestan campaign had been bloody years with firm resistance offered by the Lezgins, Tabasarans, Avars, Kumyks, and others, as well as the relentless counter-attacks by Nader Shah due to this, whose campaigning in Dagestan was a devastating one to everyone.
 However, by September 1741, all of Dagestan – except several Avar territories – had fallen under Persian hegemony.
 Nader decided to attack from two flanks; at Andalal and Avaria, through the Aimakin Gorge.
 As commented by English historian L. Lockhart;

 The terrible danger looming over Avaria rallied Avar society.
 An important Avar leader, Qadi Pir Muhammad, sent a message of support to all societies.
 Religious leader Ibrahim Haji Andalan Gidatlinsky twice before turned to the Shah of Persia, trying to persuade him not to conduct an unnecessary war with the Avar Muslims.
 Moreover, by Nadir Shah, according to legend, they were sent letters and legates from Andalal.
 Following the rejection by Nader, Qadi Pir Muhammad replied: "Now, between us can not be peace.
 As long as our mind is not going blur, we will fight and destroy the invading enemy."

 Avars threw rocks from above the mountain at the troops who were passing by.
 In September 1741 there was an ambush in Aymakinskom gorge.
 Here the contingents under Lutf Ali Khan and Haydar-Bek were utterly defeated.
 From the 4,000-strong detachment, Haidar Bek led, only 500 people survived.
 And from the 6,000-strong detachment, only 600 survived.
 The winners won much booty: 19 guns, much ammo, and all the baggage.
 Following the retreat, the Persian army extricated through Kumukh, Khorsekh, Tchyrag, Richa, Kurakh, and eventually to the Iranian town of Derbent.